mehtamohit013/CSGY-6613-Fall2022/Assig-3 Object Detection/README.md

 - multiple_balls.mp4: mp4 file for multiple balls data
 - single_ball_kalman.mp4: Final video after applying object detection on single ball and Kalman Filter
 - multiple_ball_kalman.mp4: Final video after applying object detection on multiple balls and Kalman Filter

+**Note**: Videos will not be streamed on github, as github does not support it.
+Please download the videos locally for previewing.